kmehltretter82/frama-c-linux/INSTALL.md

     ```

    Do not forget to `opam init` and ``eval `opam config env` `` for a proper
-   opam installation (if not already done before on your machine).
+   opam installation (if not already done before).

 2. Set up a compatible OCaml version (replace `<version>` with the version
    indicated in the 'recommended working configuration' section):